 In addition to these activities, field trips are taken to sites relevant to sustainable energy.
 In previous years, field trips have been taken to the Meridian Way Wind Farm near Concordia, KS, the Jeffrey Energy Center, the Nesika Energy ethanol plant near Scandia, KS, several solar panel installations, and to a small hydroelectric plant in Lawrence, KS.

 Numerous social activities are also incorporated in the sustainable energy REU.
 Participants meet once a week to have lunch and discuss topics related to sustainability.
 Participants also are invited to a variety of organized social activities.
 Past activities have included: an opening picnic, a picnic and tour of the Konza Prairie, “Pizza and Movie Night” at one of the coordinator’s houses, and a trip to the Cosmosphere air and space museum in Hutchinson, KS.

 Results from this REU Program

-This REU site builds upon the success of an REU site in sustainable energy held at Kansas State University from 2009 through 2014.
-This site engaged 77 students (58 supported by the REU site, 27 by the NSF EPSCOR project, and 2 supported by other research grants) in cutting-edge research on sustainable energy.
+This REU site builds upon the success of an REU site in sustainable energy held at Kansas State University from 2009 through 2015.
+This site engaged 97 students (68 supported by the REU site, 27 by the NSF EPSCOR project, and 2 supported by other research grants) in cutting-edge research on sustainable energy.
 REU research led to sixteen publications/conference proceedings and twenty-six conference presentations (three of which received awards).
-Of REU participants who have finished their undergraduate degree, 61.5% are currently attending graduate school.
+Of REU participants who have finished their undergraduate degree, more than 50% have gone to graduate school.
 Students indicated that the REU program enhanced their understanding of their technical discipline, led to an improved understanding of sustainability and how to conduct research, and enhanced their interest in advanced studies.